Vijayawada Municipal Corporation

 Vijayawada Municipal Corporation (VMC) is the civic body that governs the city of Vijayawada, second largest city in the Indian state of Andhra Pradesh.

 History

 The Vijayawada Municipality was created on 1 April 1888.
 It was named as a selection grade municipality in 1960 and to corporation in 1981.
-In 1985 Gunadala, Patamata and Bhavanipuram village panchayats, Payakapuram, Kundavari Kandrika were merged in the corporation.
+In 1985, Gunadala, Patamata and Bhavanipuram village panchayats, Payakapuram, Kundavari Kandrika were merged into the corporation.

 Administration

 The area of Vijayawada Municipal Corporation is 61.88 km2.
 The city constitutes 64 political wards.

-The Corporation is administered by an elected body headed by the Mayor.
+The corporation is administered by an elected body headed by the Mayor.
 The corporation population as per the 2011 census was 1,039,518 with 527,307 males and a female population of 512,211.
-The present mayor is Rayana Bhagyalakshmi and the municipal commissioner is Sri Dhyanachandra H.M, I.A.S.
+The present mayor is Rayana Bhagyalakshmi and the municipal commissioner is Dhyanachandra H.M, IAS.